bsorahan/certbot-kong/README.md

 ...
 ```

-We can see this in more detail be looking at the Kong Certificate, SNI and Route resources.
+We can see this in more detail by looking at the Kong Certificate, SNI and Route resources.

 #### Certificate

+Certbot-kong has created the certificate.

 ```sh
 curl $KONG_ADMIN_URL/certificates/723b1e4e-a3ff-457b-ba07-af09cf60852b